-We help providers and healthcare practices across the United States get networked with insurance companies.
-Call us to learn more about our services, and how we can help you grow your practice.
+We know a team that helps providers and healthcare practices across the United States get networked with insurance companies.
+Call to learn more about their services, and how they can help you grow your practice.

 How long does it take to get credentialed?